 I don’t know how they reached these numbers or whether they are accurate.
 However, there’s no question Tru Earth strips are much more efficient to package and transport than jugs of liquid detergent.

-Try Tru Earth laundry strips for just $15.75 in the Emeraldology Shop!
+Try Tru Earth laundry strips for just $15.50 in the Emeraldology Shop and use promo code Ship4Free for free shipping (in the United States only).

 “Dizolve laundry detergent is a vegan product: no animal-derived ingredients are used in it, and no testing on animals has been conducted by us or our ingredient suppliers.
 We voluntarily publish our ingredients list and MSDS as part of our commitments to transparency and sustainability.”